-Contemporaneous search

-To be legal, the search must be contemporaneous with the arrest.
-That is, the search must be conducted:

-- at or near the time of arrest, although either can precede the other

-- at or near the place of the arrest

-- while the arrestee is still on the scene

-NOTE: If the search precedes the arrest, the officer must have probable cause to arrest at the time of the search.

-The search can still be upheld as contemporaneous even if delayed somewhat, if the delay is reasonably necessary (e.g., for safety reasons), and the search is conducted as soon after the arrest as practical.

-"Arm's reach" rule

-Peace officers may search any area that is or was reasonably within the arrestee's control.
-This could include any area from which the arrestee may:

-- grab a weapon

-- obtain any item that could be used as a weapon

-- destroy evidence

-NOTE: The fact that the arrestee has been handcuffed or otherwise immobilized does not eliminate or change the "arm's reach" rule.

-NOTE: It is improper to try to expand or enlarge the area of an arrestee's immediate control by moving the arrestee (e.g., from one room to another) in order to enhance an officer's ability to see objects in plain view.

-Electronic devices and cell phones

-Devices providing access to large amounts of often personal data, such as cell phones and computers, may be seized incident to arrest, the contents of such devices may not be searched absent a search warrant, consent, exigent circumstances, or some other exception to the Fourth Amendment warrant requirement.
+Contempor- aneous search search mustat or neaat or nea the search must be contemporaneous with the arrest.
+That is, the be conducted: ar the time of arrest, although either can precede the other ar the place of the arrest e arrestee is still on the scene If the search precedes the arrest, the officer must have probable The search can still be upheld as contemporaneous even if delayed somewhat, if the delay is reasonably necessary (e.g., for safety reasons), and the search is conducted as soon after the arrest as practical .
+"Arm's reach" rule Peace officers may search any area that is or was reasonably within the arrestee's control.
+This could include any area from which the arrestee may: grab a weapon obtain any item that could be used as a weapon destroy evidence NOTE: NOTE: The fact that the arrestee has been handcuffed or otherwise immobilized does not eliminate or change the "arm's reach" rule.
+It is improper to try to expand or enlarge the area of an arrestee's immediate control by moving the arrestee (e.g., from one room to another) in order to enhance an officer's ability to see objects in plain view.
+Electronic devices and cell phones Devices providing access to large amounts of often personal data, such cell phones and computers, may be seized incident to arrest, the conten- such devices may not be searched absent a search warrant, consent, ex- circumstances, or some other exception to the Fourth Amendment war requirement.
+Continued on next page

-Two officers, who had exigent circumstances and probable cause, entered an auto service establishment without a warrant.
+Examples Two officers, who had exigent circumstances and probable cause, entered an auto service establishment without a warrant.
 They found the two suspects for whom they were searching inside and arrested them.
 The officers then conducted a warrantless search of the desk the suspects had been sitting behind and found cocaine and a handgun.
 The search was upheld since it was in an area in the suspect's immediate control.